Bash892/shawarma-hub/README.md

-# 🍔 Tasty Bites
+# 🌯 Shawarma Hub
 **A full-stack food delivery web application built with the MERN stack + Stripe.**
+Delicious shawarma, delivered fast.
+Pickup and delivery from your favorite local spot.
-Customers can browse food items, add to cart, place orders, and pay securely.
+Customers can browse shawarma, wraps, salads, and more - add to cart, place orders, and pay securely.
 Admins can manage menu items, orders, and workers through a secure dashboard.

 ---